 2. Supporting local, state, and federal initiatives that promote access to efficient and healthy affordable housing and clean and equitable energy, water, and transportation policy.

-3. Providing workforce development education and trainings to engage and recruit under-represented communities with a focus on low-income and BIPoC persons into the growing green economy.
+3. Providing workforce development education and trainings to engage and recruit under-represented communities with a focus on low-income households as well as Black, Indigenous, and other people of color into the growing green economy.

 4. Demonstrating, through our work and research, a pathway to achieving responsible resource use, social equity, and a healthy built environment for all.

 * Southface believes that all under-represented communities are important.
-These include, but are not limited to, black and Indigenous people and other people of color, women, nonbinary people, LGBTQ+ and people with disabilities.
+These include, but are not limited to, Black, Indigenous, and other people of color; women; LGBTQ+ people; and people with disabilities.